paularolim/paularolim/README.md

 ## I'm an Information Systems student

-:computer: I currently learning React and PHP <br>
+:computer: I'm currently learning React and PHP <br>
 :video_game: I like to make videogames <br>
 :muscle: I want to make a difference in someone's life through technology <br>